confluentinc/confluent-kubernetes-examples/hybrid/ccloud-integration/README.rst

-Deploy Control Center Confluent Rest Proxy Connectors and ksqlDB using managed Confluent Cloud Kafka
+Deploy Control Center, Confluent Rest Proxy, ksqlDB, Connect, and Connectors using managed Confluent Cloud Kafka
 ================================================================

-You can use Confluent for Kubernetes to deploy and manage Control Center Confluent Rest Proxy Connectors and ksqlDB against a Confluent Cloud Kafka and Schema Registry.
+You can use Confluent for Kubernetes to deploy and manage Control Center, Confluent Rest Proxy, ksqlDB, Connect, and Connectors against a Confluent Cloud Kafka and Schema Registry.

 Before continuing with the scenario, ensure that you have set up the